Welcome grasshoppers and butterflies,

 As these robots infiltrate our society, it may be possible they will all communicate remotely with the AGI, which will act as a "mind-cloud".
 All information each robot observes would transfer to the AGI, which could record that information in its storage bank and in turn make that information available to all the robots.
 It may be possible these robots will be equipped with facial recognition to identify humans.
 So for example: if you said to one robot - "I don't like robots", theoretically, all robots would instantly know what you said.

-(As the author of this website, I didn't fabricate that idea.
-I watched an 18 minute, 45 second online video published on July 12, 2017 by a woman, Bertha C. (Two AI robots Sophia & Han debate the future of humanity - Rise 2017), of a robotic company currently working on technology like this: where one robot learns something, all the robots will have access to that knowledge through an AI mind-cloud connected by wifi.
+(The Wizard of Wild didn't fabricate this idea.
+The Wizard of Wild watched an 18 minute, 45 second online video published on July 12, 2017 by a woman, Bertha C. (Two AI robots Sophia & Han debate the future of humanity - Rise 2017), of a robotic company currently working on technology like this: where one robot learns something, all the robots will have access to that knowledge through an AI mind-cloud connected by wifi.
 The host of that video, apparently a chief scientist for the robotics company, elaborated that it offers enormous benefits because it takes a lot of effort for people to transfer knowledge, and that computers can do it - much more efficiently.
-In that video, he also mentions a few other shocking things: like the time frame of when he thinks robots could possibly become as smart as people, about how people don't need jobs and about how the world will be a better place once robots do our jobs.
+In that video, the host also mentions a few other shocking things: like the time frame of when he thinks robots could possibly become as smart as people, about how people don't need jobs and about how the world will be a better place once robots do our jobs.
 You can find that video by copying and pasting that title in a search engine.
 Watch it and decide for yourself.)

 This concept of robots cross-training eachother is mind boggling, because it means, every robot could become proficient in every field; at least in every field where just one robot has been trained or learns about.